- Oops!Something went wrong.Please try again later.

 Does Growth Match The Low P/E?

-In light of this, it's understandable that Comstock Holding Companies' P/E sits below the majority of other companies.
-It seems most investors are expecting to see the recent limited growth rates continue into the future and are only willing to pay a reduced amount for the stock.
+In light of this, it's understandable that Stagecoach Group's P/E sits below the majority of other companies.
+It seems most investors are expecting to see limited future growth and are only willing to pay a reduced amount for the stock.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.